anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

        -  It is a Base64 encoded content of the source template file.

     *  -  Headers
        -  Comma separated list of columns.
-          If you specify the option then values for those columns will be dynamically available in the Flow.
+       -  If you specify the option then values for those columns will be dynamically available in the Flow.
+Ex.: Id,PurchaseDate,ExpirationDate

     *  -  Delimiter
        -  Delimiter of columns.
 By default it's a comma.
        -  You can select from the following default values: Comma, Semicolon, Tab or specify a custom value.

 .. rubric:: Example